 The legend goes that Egyptians believed the animal was sacred and would not even harm the image of a cat, let alone an actual one.
 When Persian King Cambyses II rode into battle against the Pharaoh Psamtik III, he ordered his men to paint cats on their shields and carry them into battle.
 With this force coming at them, the Egyptians would not fight for risk of harming the cats and were slaughtered.

 4. Egypt uses water cannon tactics to destroy Israeli earthworks

 In the 1967 Six-Day War, Israel captured much of the Sinai Peninsula and built massive earthen walls along the borders of the Suez Canal in an effort to impede any Egyptian force from launching a surprise attack across the line, known as the Bar Lev Line.
 Israeli engineers believed it would take weeks (and possibly a nuclear weapon) to breach the defenses.

 Long story short: it didn’t.
 Egyptian engineers created a series of water cannons to blast away the earthworks.
 They prepared for months creating cannons powerful enough to clear out nearly 8,000 cubic meters of sand.
 When the Egyptian surprise attack launched in 1973, they cleared the Suez Canal in less than two hours.

-5. The wild weasels in Vietnam
+5. The insane military tactics of wild weasels in Vietnam